cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexerciseanswers.md

 <details>
 <summary><b>Show answer</b></summary>

-*As expected uncertainty you should get  `-0.42542/+0.458748`*
+*As expected uncertainty you should get  `-0.417238/+0.450593`*

 </details>
-  - Using the RooFitResult in the `fitdiagnostics.root` file, check the post-fit value of the rateParams.
+  - Using the RooFitResult in the `fitDiagnosticsTest.root` file, check the post-fit value of the rateParams.
 To what level are the normalisations of the DY and ttbar processes constrained?
 <details>
 <summary><b>Show answer</b></summary>

-*They are constrained to around 4-5%*
+*They are constrained to around 1-2%*

 </details>
   - To compare to the previous approach of fitting the SR only, with cross section and acceptance uncertainties restored, an additional card is provided: `datacard_part3_nocrs.txt`.
 Run the same fit on this card to verify the improvement of the SR+CR approach
 <details>
 <summary><b>Show answer</b></summary>

-*The expected uncertainty is larger with only the SR: `-0.463273/+0.499161` compared with `-0.42542/+0.458748` in the SR+CR approach.*
+*The expected uncertainty is larger with only the SR: `-0.465799/+0.502088` compared with `-0.417238/+0.450593` in the SR+CR approach.*

 </details>